Sud0nim/NimBeginnersGuide/src/04_BuiltInTypes.md

 uint64 | 64 bits | 0 to 18,446,744,073,709,551,615
 BigInt | arbitrary | any size within the constraints of your machine

+**Floats**

+Floats, or floating-point numbers are the default type used in most computers to represent a fractional value such as 128.38723872 (a number with a decimal place).

 The full list of built-in types is shown in the system module:

 https://nim-lang.org/docs/system.html